San Saba County, Texas: Early history

 Early Native American inhabitants of the area included Tonkawa, Caddo, Lipan Apache, and Comanche.
 In 1732, Governor of Spanish Texas, Juan Antonio Bustillo y Ceballos, arrived on the feast day of sixth-century monk St. Sabbas, and named the river Río de San Sabá de las Nueces.
 Santa Cruz de San Sabá Mission was established in 1757.
 In 1788, José Mares led an expedition from San Antonio to Santa Fe.

 In 1828, 28 people from Stephen F. Austin's group passed through.
 A portion of the county was included in Austin's grants from the Mexican government.
 The Fisher–Miller Land Grant in 1842 contained most of later land deeds.
 Five years later, the Meusebach–Comanche Treaty was signed in San Saba County.
 In 1854, the Harkey family settled at Wallace and Richland Creeks.
 The David Matsler family moved from Burnet County to Cherokee Creek.

 San Saba County was organized from Bexar County and named for the San Saba River in 1856.
 San Saba was selected as the county seat.
 The Seventh Texas Legislature confirmed the boundaries of the county in 1858. in 1860, the population was 913, which included 98 slaves.
 The county was divided into 10 school districts in 1867.

 In 1874, Edmund E. Risen devoted his work to improving local nuts, in particular the pecan.
 San Saba eventually billed itself as the Pecan Capital of the World.

 Post-Civil War history

 In the 1880s-'90s, mob rule not only whipped and forced out numerous people in towns throughout Texas, but also took 140 lives in Texas following the Civil War.
 San Saba County had the worst of the violence, with 25 lives taken by lynching from 1880 to 1896.
-Mob killings in Texas in the years after the war were often racially motivated crimes committed by members of the Ku Klux Klan against suspected slave rebels and white abolitionists.
 An investigation led to the Texas Rangers restoring order.
-Many of the mob executions committed throughout Texas in the time following the Civil War were racially motivated and often committed by members of the Ku Klux Klan (KKK), which formed in Shelby County, Texas.
-Most of the people killed by vigilante mobs in the five years after the war were "suspected slave rebels and white abolitionists".
-Although the KKK in Texas was less active by the 1870s, lives continued to be taken each year.
-In 1885, for the state of Texas, "...an estimated 22 mobs lynched 43 people, including 19 blacks and 24 whites, one of whom was female".
 "The San Saba County lynchers, the deadliest of the lot, claimed some 25 victims between 1880 and 1896.
-Vigilante lynching died out in the 1890s, but other varieties of mobs continued."

 The San Saba Male and Female Academy was founded in 1882.
 In 1889, the United Confederate Veterans William P. Rogers Camp No. 322 was established, named for Col. William P. Rogers.
 West Texas Normal and Business College was organized by Francis Marion Behrns in 1885.